 You want to make sure your website is a perfect representation of your brand and that it’s responsive and loads fast.

 This will not only help you attract more customers but it will also improve your SEO (search engine optimization).
-Use a few minutes of your summer downtime to take this quiz to see if you’re making any common website design mistakes.
+Use a few minutes of your summer downtime to make sure you aren't making any of these design mistakes.

 As you’re updating your site, make sure you update any marketing materials to match the new look of your site.
 You should also update the bios and cover images on your social media profiles.

-The last two quarters of the year are the busiest time.
-It all starts with Labor day and continues on with Halloween, Black Friday, Cyber Monday… and the list goes on.
+The last two quarters of the year are the busiest time, with Black Friday, Cyber Monday and Christmas to prepare for..
 Summer is a great time to pull out your analytics, analyze the numbers from previous year and evaluate your marketing and sales results.

 Once you have the numbers in front of you, it’s time to create a plan for the fall and winter rush so you can finish the year strong.

 Lastly, just because sales are slow during summer that doesn’t mean you can’t add a little boost to your revenue.
 Create a special offer or a summer discount on some of your most popular products or services and promote it on social media and to your email list.

 Take advantage of the summer lull for growing your business

 While the beach certainly is tempting, there is no reason to let your business stagnate during the summer.
 Use the tips in this article for growing your business.
 Evaluate your goals and business strategy, learn new skills and create a marketing plan for fall and winter sales.